MOSH-Insa-Toulouse/2021-2022-BOUKEZZATA-BERTON-MESLOUH/README.md

 ```
 <img src="/Assets/ampli.JPG" alt="ampli" />

-* The gas sensor works at least at a temperature of 200°C, so we control the R_poly heater with a PWM from the ESP32, and correct the error with a PID.
+* The gas sensor works at least at a temperature of 200°C, so we control the R_poly heater with a PWM from the ESP32, and correct the system error with a PID.
 * the resistor R4 is to define the current of the transistor surce (`Is = beta * Ib`)
 * You have to define a and b of the temparture sensor
 ```cpp